 For fun you can have a limerick contest.
 Pass out paper and pencils.
 Give everyone five minutes to come up with a limerick.
 Each person will read their entry in their best Irish brogue and the crowd will determine the winner.

 If your party has children as guests, you can create a “pin the shamrock on the leprechaun” game for the children.
 Find or draw your own picture of a leprechaun and cut out a shamrock.
 Have the children try to put the shamrock on a specific spot.
 The one who gets closest wins.
 You can also hide a paper shamrock somewhere in the room and get everyone to search for it or you can have them look for a piece of gold-colored chocolate.
+There are some other great ideas on how to make St. Patrick’s Day fun for kids here.

 St. Patrick’s Day comes but once a year.
 If you’re proud of your Irish heritage, why not use these tips to throw a St. Patrick’s Day party.
 Try to plan such great party that your friends will still be talking about all the fun when the next one rolls around.